Gualtieri: Sights

 In 1600, the church of Santa Maria della Neve was also completed: of the Bentivoglio building only the façade remains, designed by Aleotti, well integrated in the arcades of the square.
 Above the tympanum there are five pyramids, added in the 19th century as structural reinforcement.
 In the light of the restoration of 1773, the interior became a single nave.
 On the altar of the chapel above the crypt of the Bentivoglio family there is the altarpiece of the Annunciation (1611) by the painter Carlo Bononi.

-The civic tower (1599-1602), tapers upwards according to architectural practice and ends with an octagonal lantern.
+The civic tower (1599–1602), tapers upwards according to architectural practice and ends with an octagonal lantern.
 The civic tower was reinforced and raised by Giovanni Battista Fattori in the 18th century.
 After leaving the square, two sacred buildings remain to be seen.
 The oratory church of the Immaculate Conception overlooks a small square adjacent to via Vittorio Emanuele II and is the result of the late 18th-century restoration of a previous sixteenth-century oratory and seat of the brotherhood of the same name.
-The wooden ceiling of the classroom painted in trompe l'oeil with the Assumption of the Virgin is from the middle of the 18th century.
+The wooden ceiling of the classroom painted in trompe-l'œil with the Assumption of the Virgin is from the middle of the 18th century.

 The church of Sant'Andrea, of ancient foundation (documented for the first time in 1233), presides over the wide open square on which the civic well was built in 1775 in the form of a temple and with an octagonal central body, designed by Giovanni Battista Fattori.
 This area, with its low houses, belongs to the original core of the village, prior to the Bentivoglio buildings.
 The church, rebuilt in 1713, has an interior in shades of pink, blue and yellow.
 In the monastery that was attached to it, Ludovico Grossi da Viadana, one of the most important musicians of the 17th century, died at the end of his career in 1627.